Kegbot/kegbot-server/docs/source/pycore-guide/run-daemons.rst

 Run Extras
 ----------

-There are a few extra accessory programs shipping with Pykeg.
+There are a few extra accessory programs shipping with Pycore.

 **kegboard-tester.py**
   A standalone program that tests toggles the relays on a Kegboard in a loop.